ysyk2021/how-to-create-a-healthy-workplace-environment-that-fosters-employee-wellness-and-business-success/src/chapter-12-1.md

-Implementation Strategies for Lasting Change - Creating a Roadmap for Creating a Healthy Workplace Environment that Fosters Employee Wellness and Business Success
+Creating a Roadmap for Creating a Healthy Workplace Environment that Fosters Employee Wellness and Business Success
 ==============================================================================================================================================================================

 Creating a healthy workplace environment that fosters employee wellness and business success requires a strategic approach to implementation.
 In this chapter, we will discuss strategies for creating a roadmap for implementing lasting change in the workplace.